Healthdirect Free Australian health advice you can count on.

 What are the symptoms of Marfan syndrome?

-Some people with Marfan syndrome have few health problems, while others are seriously affected by troubles with their heart and blood vessels, as well as their eyes.
-In many people with Marfan syndrome, the aorta is affected (the large blood vessel that carries blood from the heart to the body) and this will eventually need to be surgically repaired.
+Many people with Marfan syndrome have problems with their aorta.
+The aorta is the large blood vessel that carries blood from your heart to your body.
+This will eventually need to be surgically repaired.

 What causes Marfan syndrome?

-However, in about 1 in 4 people diagnosed with Marfan syndrome, nobody else in the family is affected — the disease is due to a new mutation.
+However, for about 1 in 4 people diagnosed with Marfan syndrome, nobody else in their family is affected.
+In these cases, the disease is due to a new gene mutation (gene change).

 How is Marfan syndrome diagnosed?